AOC has a lot to say about Israel, anti-Semitism, the Holocaust and Bernie Sanders - Jewish Telegraphic Agency

 In a lengthy radio interview Tuesday, AOC expounded on a huge range of Jewish topics — from the Israeli-Palestinian conflict to anti-Semitism to Jewish social justice activism to her use of the term “concentration camps” to her possible Jewish ancestry to Jews of color in Israel to Bernie Sanders.

 The conversation about Jewish issues lasted more than 12 minutes, a long time on radio.
 The interview aired Tuesday on “Ebro in the Morning,” a show on New York City hip-hop station HOT97.
-Along with Ebro Darden, the show is co-hosted by Peter Rosenberg, who is Jewish.
+The show is hosted by Ebro Darden, whose mother is Jewish, and who attended Hebrew school as a child.
+In addition, a co-host, Peter Rosenberg, is Jewish.

 Ocasio-Cortez is critical of Israeli Prime Minister Benjamin Netanyahu and opposes Israel’s occupation of the West Bank — but framed it as a criticism of Israeli policy, not of Israel’s existence.
 She said that doesn’t mean she’s anti-Israel or anti-Semitic.
 She gave a shoutout to the leftist Jewish group IfNotNow, which opposes the occupation and is controversial in many parts of the Jewish community for not taking a stance — for or against — Zionism, the Israel boycott or the “question of statehood.”